KPA-PH/KPA-ReversePNLB/README.md

 # KPA-ReversePNLB

-**Reverse Proxy:** Also distributes traffic.
-However, it is primarily concerned with limiting and safeguarding server access.
-Or, it's hiding your Server IP Address.
+**Reverse Proxy:** It also distributes traffic.
+However, it is primarily concerned with limiting and safeguarding server access or hiding your Server IP Address.

 **Load Balancer:** Concerned with distributing traffic/requests.
 Prevent bottlenecks, maximize throughput, and optimize resource consumption.